Testosterol/slate/source/index.html.md

 Each user has one assigned row in the table preferred training which symbolizes its preferred training.

+Preferred training is created and set by default on the user registration, therefore old user registered before this change will not have this option.

 ##Get preferred training

+In order to retrieve preferred training, you can use GET endpoint below

 ###HTTP Request
 `Get https://207.154.254.66/users/:user_id/preferred_training`